rcchao/Hackiethon23/README.md

 # Hackiethon23
 Hackmelb hackiethon 2023

-The "Submission" and "Battleship" code are the same, run either one numpy library was used
+The "Submission" and "Battleship" code are the same, run either one.
+Also, numpy library was used